faustogut/faustogut/README.md

 </p>

 ## ℹ About me
-I'm Fausto Gutiérrez and I'm a full-stack developer deeping my knowledge in Data Science & Devops & Blockchain, always researching how to better solve problems and focusing in best practices (clean code, software architectures, ...).
+I'm Fausto Gutiérrez and I'm a full-stack developer deeping my knowledge in Data Science & Devops & Blockchain.
+I'm always researching how to better solve problems and focusing in best practices (clean code, TDD, software architecture, agile, ...).

 ## 👨‍💻 What I can Do
 <table>